point-de-vyu/mindfulness-assistant/README.md

 Upon completion, you can reflect on how this exercise went, what changed in your mind and body, and journal your thoughts.
 The rituals that worked best for you can be added to favourites.

+From the very start, the flow is designed to focus you on your state of mind.
+There are no distractions, no visual noise, and the bot does not overload you with different choices.

 Even though I developed it for myself, I believe it can benefit other people too, so I made it public: https://t.me/mindfulness_assist_bot